Controllable Sequence Editing for Biological and Clinical Trajectories: Abstract

 \section{Abstract}

-Conditional generation models for longitudinal sequences can generate new or modified trajectories given a conditioning input.
-While effective at generating entire sequences, these models typically lack control over the timing and scope of the edits.
-Most existing approaches either operate on univariate sequences or assume that the condition affects all variables and time steps.
-However, many scientific and clinical applications require more precise interventions, where a condition takes effect only after a specific time and influences only a subset of variables.
-We introduce \name, a controllable sequence editing model for conditional generation of immediate and delayed effects in multivariate longitudinal sequences. \name learns temporal concepts that encode how and when a condition alters future sequence evolution.
+Conditional generation models for longitudinal sequences can produce new or modified trajectories given a conditioning input.
+However, they often lack control over when the condition should take effect ({\em timing}) and which variables it should influence ({\em scope}).
+Most methods either operate only on univariate sequences or assume that the condition alters all variables and time steps.
+In scientific and clinical settings, interventions instead begin at a specific moment, such as the time of drug administration or surgery, and influence only a subset of measurements while the rest of the trajectory remains unchanged. \name learns temporal concepts that encode how and when a condition alters future sequence evolution.
 These concepts allow \name to apply targeted edits to the affected time steps and variables while preserving the rest of the sequence.
-We evaluate \name on 7 datasets spanning cellular reprogramming and patient health trajectories, comparing against 9 state-of-the-art baselines. \name improves immediate sequence editing accuracy by up to $36.01\%$ (MAE).
-Unlike prior models, \name enables one-step conditional generation at arbitrary future times, outperforming them in delayed sequence editing by up to $65.71\%$ (MAE).
-We test \name under counterfactual inference assumptions and show up to $63.19\%$ (MAE) improvement on zero-shot conditional generation of counterfactual trajectories.
+We evaluate \name on 8 datasets spanning cellular reprogramming, patient health, and sales, comparing against 9 state-of-the-art baselines. \name improves immediate sequence editing accuracy by 16.28\% (MAE) on average against their non-\name counterparts.
+Unlike prior models, \name enables one-step conditional generation at arbitrary future times, outperforming their non-\name counterparts in delayed sequence editing by 26.73\% (MAE) on average.
+We test \name under counterfactual inference assumptions and show up to $62.84\%$ (MAE) improvement on zero-shot conditional generation of counterfactual trajectories.
 In a case study of patients with type 1 diabetes mellitus, \name identifies clinical interventions that generate realistic counterfactual trajectories shifted toward healthier outcomes.